Berlin declines comment on possible Deutsche/Commerzbank merger update

-BERLIN, April 24 (Reuters) - A spokesman for the German Finance Ministry on Wednesday declined to comment when asked whether the government expected an announcement before Friday on a possible tie-up of Deutsche Bank and Commerzbank .
+BERLIN (Reuters) - A spokesman for the German Finance Ministry on Wednesday declined to comment when asked whether the government expected an announcement before Friday on a possible tie-up of Deutsche Bank and Commerzbank.

 “It’s a decision of two private sector companies that we won’t comment on here,” the spokesman told a news conference.